 3. As a victim, you may be entitled to monetary compensation for certain out-of-pocket losses incurred as a result of your victimization.
 You can contact the Criminal Justice Coordinating Council at 404-559-4949 or 404-559-4177 TDD for further information or visit their website at www. cjcc.ga.gov.

-To receive these services you must provide to the Sheriff's Office, the prosecutor's office, and the incarcerating agency your current address and telephone number.
-A pager number is NOT sufficient for this purpose.
+To receive these services, you must provide to the Sheriff's Office, the prosecutor's office, and the incarcerating agency your current address and telephone number.

 You will be notified when the accused has been arrested, if this has not already occurred.
 This notification will be in person, by telephone or by mail by the arresting Law Enforcement Agency.
 Should the suspect or the suspect's companions or family threaten, intimidate or harass you in any way then you should dial "911" and notify law enforcement immediately.
 You may also call and report the incident to the investigating officer or to the Victim/Witness Services of the District Attorney's Office or Solicitor's Office.

 In accordance with O.C.G.A.
-Chapter 17, the Georgia Crime Victim’s Bill of Rights, The Richmond County Sheriff’s Office provides the following information.
+Chapter 17, the Georgia Crime Victim’s Bill of Rights, The Early County Sheriff’s Office provides the following information.